Tuesday, 18 May 2010

 What is etiquette?
 Reaching for the Concise Oxford dictionary, the definition of etiquette is: the customary code of polite behaviour in a society.
 Originating from French etiquette, in the eighteenth century, it was seen as a ‘list of ceremonial observances of a court’, also a ‘label, or ‘etiquette’.

 Etiquette not only governs ones eating habits, but general behaviour and presentation of oneself in polite society.
 The Victorians had an austere set of rules as long as your arm that had to be observed, unless you wanted to become a total social outcast.
-Take the raising of the small finger whilst drinking for example, supposedly the height of refinement in its heyday, now a clichĂ©.
+Take the raising of the small finger whilst drinking for example, supposedly the height of refinement in its heyday, nowadays a clichĂ©.
 Amusingly, it can still be spotted in use now and then.

 But it wasn’t always like this, etiquette seems to have arisen from a combination of an abundance of food and boredom, bred in the royal courts.
 Not so for our ancient ancestors, who were far too busy with survival on a daily basis and the hunt, kill, cook and eat aspect of life.
 Imagine them worrying about the placement of the cutlery, gravy running into their bear skins and who it was who had emitted that rather obnoxious burping noise, two rocks further down the cave.
-Although having said that, in some parts of the world burping is often expected to show the host that you are enjoying the meal.
+Although having said that, in some parts of the world burping is often expected, to show the host that you are enjoying the meal.

 So, next time you're making a gravy-and-potato volcano, just take a minute and ask yourself if you have put your cutlery in the right place!